What is robotic surgery?

 da Vinci ® Myomectomy

 A myomectomy refers to the removal of fibroids.
 Some fibroids can be removed through the vaginal in a procedure called hysteroscopic myomectomy.
 Most fibroids require an abdominal (through the belly) approach.
 Traditional myomectomies require a large incision on the belly, a 2-3 day hospital stay, and 4-6 weeks recovery after surgery.
-It is important to remove the fibroids and repair the uterus appropriately to reduce any risk of scarring in the belly, scarring in the uterus, and to ensure that the uterus is as strong as possible t reduce the risk of uterine rupture (opening of the uterine incision) during pregnancy.
+It is important to remove the fibroids and repair the uterus appropriately to reduce any risk of scarring in the belly, scarring in the uterus, and to ensure that the uterus is as strong as possible for pregnancy.

 da Vinci ® Myomectomy allows a combination of the precise surgical technique of open laparotomy and the minimally invasive approach of laparoscopic surgery.
-Fibroids, even intramural (in the uterine wall) and submucosal (deep where a pregnancy would implant), can be removed and repaired with robotic assistance.
+Fibroids in almost any location can be removed and repaired with robotic assistance.
 Pre-operative assessment with ultrasound and sometimes MRI imaging is helpful to determine the size, location, and number of fibroids you have.
-You will have ultrasound.
-Most women who undergo da Vinci ® Myomectomy go home from the hospital the same day.
+Almost all women who undergo da Vinci ® Myomectomy go home from the hospital the same day.

 All surgeries have risks and the da Vinci ® Myomectomy has risks as well.
 Not all patients are good candidates for this procedure.
-Dr. Traub will discuss your particular case with you and allow you to choose the best surgical approach and time for you.
+Dr. Traub will discuss your particular case with you and allow you to choose the best surgical approach.